soheegoo/markus-autotesting/README.md

         reaper: # the username of a user used to clean up test processes.
 This value can be null (see details below)
     queues: # a list of queue names that these users will monitor and select test jobs from.
             # The order of this list indicates which queues have priority when selecting tests to run
+            # This list may only contain the strings 'high', 'low', and 'batch'.
-            # default is ['student', 'single', 'batch'] (see the "queues:" setting option below)
+            # default is ['high', 'low', 'batch']

 redis:
   url: # url for the redis database. default is: redis://127.0.0.1:6379/0